296 Total complaints

 Crash: Yes Fire: No 6,000

-Nov 2025 ELECTRICAL SYSTEM,VEHICLE SPEED CONTROL,LANE DEPARTURE On [XXX] at ([XXX]]) my Tesla Model Y (VIN: [XXX] ) was **parked in Park/Hold mode** in the [XXX] The **GPS navigation was set to an address in the center of the park**. the address on the address log of the car navigation system.
+Nov 2025 ELECTRICAL SYSTEM On [XXX] at ([XXX]]) my Tesla Model Y (VIN: [XXX] ) was **parked in Park/Hold mode** in the [XXX] The **GPS navigation was set to an address in the center of the park**. the address on the address log of the car navigation system.
 The **TESLA GPS navigation destination was set to a point marked in the middle of the park** (not a parking spot or road). **Without any driver input** (no accelerator pedal pressed, no hands on wheel), the vehicle **suddenly shifted into Drive, jumped the curb, and accelerated approximately more than 30 feet] into the park grass**.
 This caused **damage to wheels, and all the passenger side of the vehicle to impact with a large rock placed in the park **Zero pedal input** — confirmed by driver and will be verified in Tesla server logs.
 No injuries.
 No other vehicles involved. **Root cause**: **Full Self-Driving (FSD) software / navigation system** incorrectly engaged **Lane Keeping Assistance** while parked, triggering **unintended acceleration** via **Speed Control** logic.
 The car was on software update and suddenly disappeared.
 The car **autonomously drove itself** toward the GPS point **from a complete stop**.
 Police report filed to LAPD (Case #[XXX]).
 Tesla Vehicle Data Report requested. **Request NHTSA investigation** into **FSD navigation-induced unintended acceleration from Park**.
 INFORMATION REDACTED PURSUANT TO THE FREEDOM OF INFORMATION ACT (FOIA), 5 U.S.C.
 552(B)(6)

 Incident: Nov 2025